KL-BSS: Rethinking optimality for neighbourhood selection in structural equation models: Full experiments and details (Section )

-In this section, we use a random ER graph to showcase the setting where Full \klbss{} has advantage over Vanilla \klbss{}.
-Vanilla \klbss{} requires a factor of $\sps$ in the sample complexity, which comes from the covariance matrix estimation.
-In the cases where (submatrix of) $\Sigma=\cov(X)$ is hard to estimate, Full \klbss{} will give better performance.
-Here we consider to increase the upper limit of the linear coefficients in generating $X$, and remove the Rademacher random multiplier before them, which means the linear coefficients are always positive and makes $X$'s highly asymmetric in their variances, and the maximum eigenvalue of $\Sigma$ is large.
-Specifically, consider one setup in Appendix~\ref{app:expt:setup}: $\dd=7,\sps=2$ and ER-2 graph.
-The only difference is $\beta_{jk}\sim \Unif(\betam,\beta_{\max})$ are all positive with $\beta_{\max}=20$.
-Result is shown in Figure~\ref{fig:fxv}, from which we can see the improvement of Full \klbss{} on Vanilla \klbss{}.
+In this appendix, we use random SF graphs to showcase a setting where \klbss{} has advantage over Vanilla \klbss{}.
+Vanilla \klbss{} requires a factor of $\sps$ in the sample complexity (Theorem~\ref{thm:main:ub:vanilla}), which comes from the covariance matrix estimation.
+In the cases where (certain submatrices of) $\Sigma=\cov(X)$ are hard to estimate, \klbss{} will give better performance.
+Here we consider to increase the upper limit of the linear coefficients in generating $X$, and remove the Rademacher random multiplier before them (Appendix~\ref{app:expt:setup}), which means the linear coefficients are always positive and makes $X$'s highly asymmetric in their (co)variances, and the maximum eigenvalue of $\Sigma$ is large.